 Advancing Giant Panda Conservation

 OPCFHK has long recognised the critical importance of conservation for this iconic species, dedicating substantial resources and expertise to ensure the survival of this endangered species.
 Since the establishment of the Hong Kong Society of Panda Conservation (HKSPC) in 1999, which later merged to form today’s OPCFHK, we have made giant panda conservation a central focus.
-To date, we have allocated over HK$30 million to support over 90 conservation research projects, nature education initiatives, and capacity-building programmes.
+To date, we have allocated over HK$30 million to support over 90 conservation research projects, nature education initiatives, and capacity-building programmes related to wild giant pandas.
 Our efforts have protected and restored vital giant panda habitats, including over 375 square kilometres of protected areas and bamboo forests.

 A key achievement of OPCFHK has been the funded training of over 1,100 frontline conservation workers in China.
 This training has enhanced the management of giant panda nature reserves and promoted sustainable conservation practices.
 Additionally, we have established 3 wildlife corridors to combat habitat fragmentation, which is a serious threat to the giant pandas’ survival.
 In Wanglang National Nature Reserve, our efforts led to a livestock grazing ban, further safeguarding the panda’s natural habitat.